mpoku19/Hiphop-Patatap/README.md

 # TriSample-Patatap

-Recreating the popular patatap page but with hiphop samples.
+Recreating the popular patatap page but with hiphop samples from TriSample Vol-2.

 Tools:
 - HTML